tmontserrat/seqres_analysis/README.md

 - `check_equal_chains()`: this is a simple function that check if all the subunits are the same or not.
 This function call the function `retrieve_information_pdb()` to work.
 It returns a number meaning the number of different subunits the protein has.
 As arguments, only needs the path to the pdb file.

+- `count_aminoacids_subunits()`: only require the path to the pdb and returns a list with the number of aminoacids present in each subunit of the protein.
+It calls `retrieve_information_pdb()` in order to work.

+- `format_results()`: as arguments only requiere the path to the pdb file.
+It calls all the other functions in the module and returns the results neatly formatted.